Chris Silverwood

-Christopher Eric Wilfred Silverwood (born 5 March 1975) is a former international cricketer and a former head coach of the England cricket team.
-He is currently the Head Coach of the Sri Lanka Cricket Team.
+Christopher Eric Wilfred Silverwood (born 5 March 1975) is an English former international cricketer and coach.
+He is a former head coach of the Sri Lanka Cricket Team and previously the England Cricket Team.

 Early life and domestic playing career

 Born in Pontefract, West Yorkshire, Silverwood was educated at Garforth Comprehensive School, and as a right-arm fast bowler, made his debut for Yorkshire County Cricket Club in 1993.
 He played for his native county for thirteen years, and was one of a battery of fast bowlers which the county produced in the late 1990s.
 With the club he won the County Championship in 2001 and the C&G (Friends Provident Trophy) in 2002.
 Former England bowling coach Bob Cottam once said he was faster than Allan Donald, and he possessed a lively outswinger and hostile bouncer when the conditions suited.
 He was also known for his stamina, and was noted for his ability to maintain his pace when returning for spells late in the day.

 He signed for Middlesex for the 2006 season after playing only six games for Yorkshire in the 2005 season, having left by mutual consent after sustaining a series of injuries.
 He had a good first season with Middlesex, taking 63 first-class wickets, but struggled with injuries thereafter, leaving the club in 2009.

 In 2009 he signed a contract with Harare-based franchise Mashonaland Eagles as player-coach, making his debut against Matabeleland Tuskers.

 By the end of his career, the six-foot one inch paceman had taken 577 first-class wickets in 184 matches at an average of 27.41, with a best of 7 for 93 and 259 List A one day wickets at 25.05 with a best of 5 for 28.
 Usually a tail-end batsman he was occasionally used as a pinch hitter in one day games.

 Silverwood won the NBC Denis Compton Award in 1996.